Tristanlee3401/Tristanlee3401/README.md

 - Notable Projects : To create a Maclaurin series calculator on C-Program
 - 🌱 I’m currently learning/studying Bachelor Of Engineering With Honours In Electrical And Electronic Engineering
 - Have an understanding of Physics, Maths, Responsive Web Design (RWD) and C-Programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any projects
-- 📫 How to reach me ...
+- 📫 How to reach me social media, github, and Linkedin

 <!---
 Tristanlee3401/Tristanlee3401 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.